kworam/ProcScript/README.md

 	}

 `paramType`

 The following `paramType` values are allowed:

+*	"boolean"
+	parameter value must be a JavaScript boolean

+*	"number"
+	parameter value must be a JavaScript number

+*	"string"
-	"boolean"   	parameter value must be a JavaScript boolean "number"    	parameter value must be a JavaScript number "string"    	parameter value must be a JavaScript string
+	parameter value must be a JavaScript string

+*	*constructor function*
-	<constructor>  	parameter value must be an instanceof the <constructor> function
+	parameter value must be an `instanceof` the constructor function

+*	null
-	null        	parameter value may be any type (no type checking is performed)
+	No type checking is performed, parameter value may be any type

 `paramDir`

 The following `paramDir` values are allowed:

+*	"in"
-	"in"       the parameter is input-only.
+	the parameter is input-only.

+*	"in-out"
-	"in-out"   the parameter is received as input and returned as output.
+	the parameter is received as input and returned as output.

+*	"out"
-	"out"      the parameter is output-only.
+	the parameter is output-only.

+*	undefined
-	undefined  if no `paramDir` is specified, it defaults to "in"
+	if no `paramDir` is specified, it defaults to "in"